 \subsection{Meta-Initialization for Scalable Target Adaptation}

-UTTAA is inherently a \emph{many-target} problem: as new targets arrive, the attacker must produce a \emph{per-target} universal perturbation.
-In practice, each target typically comes with only a small support set of source images for adaptation~\cite{zhao2020learning,zhang2021data,Zhang_2025_CVPR}, \textit{i.e.}, $N\le 20$.
+UniTTAA is inherently a \emph{many-target} problem: as new targets arrive, the attacker must produce a \emph{per-target} universal perturbation.
+In practice, each target typically comes with only a small support set of source images for adaptation~\cite{mopuri2018generalizable,zhang2021data,Zhang_2025_CVPR}, \textit{i.e.}, $N\le 20$.
 This \emph{few-source} regime makes per-target optimization highly sensitive to initialization: with limited supervision, training from a zero initialization $\bm{\delta}_0$ is prone to drifting toward target- or sample-specific shortcuts, which weakens transfer and degrades the attainable performance.
-Prior work has also shown that, under few-shot adaptation settings, a well-learned initialization can act as a transferable prior and substantially improve the final solution quality~\cite{zhao2020learning,xia2024transferable, zhou2025darkhash}.
+Prior work has also shown that, under few-shot adaptation settings, a well-learned initialization can act as a transferable prior and substantially improve the final solution quality~\cite{xia2024transferable, zhou2025darkhash, yin2023generalizable}.
 Motivated by these works, we do not treat each target in isolation.
 Instead, we learn a \emph{generalizable prior} from \emph{many meta tasks}, so that the initialization already encodes update directions that consistently support targeted universal transfer across diverse targets.
 We therefore propose a \emph{target-as-task meta-initialization} that provides a transferable warm start and yields stronger per-target performance in practice.
 Specifically, we sample $N$ sources for each target $\tau_b$ from $\mathcal D_s=\{\bm x_{i}\}_{i=1}^{|\mathcal D_s|}$ as below:

-\textbf{Target-as-Task Meta-initialization.} We meta-learn an initialization $\bm\delta_0$ that is optimized for adaptation: after a small number of inner steps on a few-shot support set, it should yield a strong per-target perturbation.
+\textbf{Target-as-Task Meta-initialization (MI).} We meta-learn an initialization $\bm\delta_0$ that is optimized for adaptation.
+After a small number of inner steps on a few-shot support set, it should yield a strong per-target perturbation.
 We treat each target $\bm x_{\rm tar}\sim\mathcal D_{\rm tar}$ as a task $\tau$ and learn $\bm\delta_0$ via a first-order Reptile update \cite{nichol2018first}.
-Crucially, the inner adaptation operator is \emph{identical} to our test-time multi-crop targeting procedure (same crop construction and the same alignment loss), so meta-learning directly optimizes the post-adaptation objective that makes $\bm\delta_0$ an \emph{update prior} that amortizes per-target optimization.
+Crucially, the inner adaptation operator is \emph{aligned with} our test-time multi-view targeting procedure, employing the same view construction and the same alignment loss, so meta-learning directly optimizes the post-adaptation objective, making $\bm\delta_0$ an \emph{update prior} that amortizes per-target optimization.